-In addition, the Complainant contends the Website is marketed towards consumers in Turkey since it is provided in Turkish and lists prices in Turkish lira.
-The Complainant argues that this represents to Internet users that the Complainant has officially introduced the IQOS System to the Turkish market, but asserts that it does not currently sell the IQOS products in Turkey and therefore has no authorized distributors or retailers for that market.
-The Complainant therefore asserts that the Respondent is misrepresenting itself as an official online retailer for the Complainant's IQOS System by use of other trade marks belonging to the Complainant, including its IQOS logo.
+In addition, the Claimant contends the Website is marketed towards consumers in Islamic Republic of Iran since it is provided in Persian, lists prices in Iranian toman, uses an address on the Website which is in Islamic Republic of Iran, and gives visitors the option when checking out to ship products to the territory of informal translation "Iran").
+The Complainant argues that this represents to Internet users that the Complainant has officially introduced the IQOS System to the Iranian market, but asserts that it does not currently sell the IQOS products in Islamic Republic of Iran and therefore has no authorized distributors or retailers for that market.
+The Complainant therefore asserts that the Respondent is misrepresenting itself as an official online retailer for the Complainant's IQOS System in Islamic Republic of Iran, including by use of other trade marks belonging to the complainant, including its IQOS logo.
+The Complainant notes that the Respondent also claims copyright in the material presented on the Website, which it says strengthens the false impression of an affiliation with the Complainant.

-The Complainant submits that there is no evidence to suggest that the Respondent: has been commonly known by the disputed domain name; is making, or intends to make, a legitimate noncommercial or fair use of them (the services offered on the Respondent's website, accessible via the disputed domain name, having been commercial in nature); or has ever used or demonstrated preparations to use it in connection with a bona fide offering of goods or services.
+The Complainant submits that there is no evidence to suggest that the Respondent: has been commonly known by the disputed domain name; is making, or intends to make, a legitimate noncommercial or fair use of it (the services offered on the Respondent's website, accessible via the disputed domain name, having been commercial in nature); or has ever used or demonstrated preparations to use it in connection with a bona fide offering of goods or services.

-The Complainant alleges that given the substantial reputation and distinctiveness of the Mark, combined with the Respondent's use of the Mark in the disputed domain name and on the Website to advertise and resell products by the Complainant (or to sell products similar to those sold by the Complainant) under the Mark, the Respondent must have known of the Complainant and the Mark when it registered the disputed domain name and therefore registered it and is using it in bad faith.
+The Complainant alleges that given the substantial reputation and distinctiveness of the Mark, combined with the Respondent's use of the Mark in the disputed domain name and on the Website to advertise and sell products similar to those sold by the Complainant under the Mark, the Respondent must have known of the Complainant and the Mark when it registered the disputed domain name and therefore registered it and is using it in bad faith.

-Finally, the Complainant argues that the Respondent's use of the disputed domain name (and of the Complainant's official product images) without the Complainant's authorisation to offer the Complainant's products for sale immediately after registering the disputed domain name is not only a bad faith use of the disputed domain name but confirms that the Respondent knew of the Mark and the Complainant's interest in it when it registered the disputed domain name and that it registered it in bad faith.
+Finally, the Complainant argues that the Respondent's own use of the disputed domain name (and of the Complainant's official product images) without the Complainant's authorisation to offer the Complainant's products for sale further confirms that the Respondent knew of the Mark and the Complainant's interest in it when it registered the disputed domain name and that it registered it in bad faith.
+Further, the Complainant contends that the Respondent is likely the same person, or is likely connected to the same person, who was the respondent to a previous UDRP complaint filed by the Complainant in relation to the bad faith registration and use of the domain name <iqosmarket.com>, which not only also involved a domain name comprising a trade mark owned by the Complainant together with the addition of "market", under the ".com" gTLD, but directed Internet users to a virtually identical website (see Philip Morris Products S.A. v. naeem naeem, WIPO Case No. D2022-1012).